docbrown1955/marty-demo-muon-sector/README.md

 bin/example_demolib.x
 ```
 This will execute the program and evaluate the quantities that have been calculated to compare them to their theoretical values.

+## Exercise for the reader

+Promote the calculation to the Standard Model, at least for the `MARTY` program, this should not be too difficult ;)